Museum of Occupation Riga

 The Museum of Occupation opened its doors in 1993 with a mission to educate, commemorate and preserve the history of Latvia under 51 years of occupation.

 Detailing the life and times of the Latvian people under occupation of the USSR and Nazi Germany, the museum offers visitors the chance to step back in time and understand the struggle of this nation which finally gained sovereignty in 1991.

 Explore the Museum

-100,000 visitors step through the doors of the museum every year to explore Latvia’s troubled past, exploring the temporary and permanent exhibitions which display artefacts and archive documents from the period.
+Over 100,000 visitors step through the doors of the museum every year to explore Latvia’s troubled past, exploring the temporary and permanent exhibitions which display artifacts and archive documents from the period.

 Visit the Museum of Occupation

-Easily reachable from hotels in Riga city centre, the museum can be found close to St Peters Church Tower and Riga University.
+Easily reachable from hotels in Riga city center, the museum can be found close to St Peters Church Tower and Riga University.

 The museum opens 11 am – 6 pm every day, with shorter hours during winter.